adoptium/emt4j/DEVELOPMENT_GUIDE.md

 4. The "result-code" makes a connection with the report file.
 Each result code contains a corresponding resource bundle with the same name.

 5. The "priority" decides the sequence of check results in the report file.

+- p1 is the highest priority, indicating that if not fixed, it is very likely to cause issues and must be resolved.
+- p2 indicates potential issues or cases where the tool cannot make an accurate judgment; it is recommended that users pay attention to these.
+- p3 indicates no current issues, but there may be problems in the future; it is better to fix them now.

 6. The "support-modes" tell this rule is suitable for javaagent or static analysis.